Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 NVC Timeframes (weekly):

-Shows current case file creation and inquiry response windows.
-This is the clearest “system throughput” signal for consular cases.
+Shows current case-file-creation and inquiry-response windows.
+It is one of the clearest operational timing signals for consular cases.

 IV Scheduling Status Tool (monthly):

-Shows the documentarily complete month/year currently being scheduled at a selected post (when visas are available).
-It helps you understand whether the bottleneck is queue vs post capacity vs document readiness.
+Shows the documentarily complete month and year currently being scheduled at a selected post, when visas are available.
+It helps clarify whether the bottleneck is visa availability, post capacity, or document readiness.

 Visa Bulletin (monthly):